matteofilia/tessera/DEV_LOG.md

 Got some of the web code working.
 Progress is slow but steady.
 Slow and steady wins the race, yes?

 Sloppy, very very sloppy.
 This code is a mess.
 Oh well, it works.
 Good thing that there are no code reviews!

+Honestly, my brain feels kind of fried.
+I think that I have done enough for today.
+That being said, still haven't completed enough hours.
+Probably won't have a chance to work on anything tomorrow, unfortunately.